 It would be impossible for us to mention every place, and it would be a very long read for you too.
-So what we’ve opted for a few ideas which might help you slot them into your staycation plans.
+So what we’ve opted for are a few ideas which might help you slot into your staycation plans.

 The first thing you need to decide is what you need from your accommodation.
 Is it a place for the whole family which would mean keeping the kids entertained during your stay.
 Perhaps you are an active lot and need walks or cycle paths so you can take the biles and get out into the open air.
 Or even a trip away without the kids, so then it would include food, relaxation and plenty of time together.

 And of it is for the whole family, get the kids on board with the planning.
 They will like. nothing better than helping choose a place you can all enjoy.

 Celtic Manor Resort – The Resort really is a one-stop destination for any family.
 With golf and activities galore, great food, spectacular views and rooms, you can easily check in and never leave the resort during your stay.
 There are family rooms which offer cots and children’s beds and you can get a connecting room so you can all have you own space.

 We do know they have some deals running right now, and if you haven’t sampled their Hunter Lodges, well they really are something else.
 Take a look at what they offer right HERE you can even go on a virtual tour of the interior.

 They are in Coldra Woods, Newport in the most magnificent of settings.
 Call 01633-413000.